Mohamed-Yuta/DesignPatterns/README.md

 Strategy Pattern: This pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 It lets the algorithm vary independently from the clients that use it .

+Observer Pattern: This pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 # How to Use: